 FORT WAYNE, Ind.
-(WANE) – After two years of construction, downtown Fort Wayne’s Promenade Park is in the last 30 days leading up to its grand opening on August 9.
+(WANE) – After two years of construction, downtown Fort Wayne’s Promenade Park is ready to open this weekend.

-Riverfront Fort Wayne and the city will celebrate the moment with a three-day event packed with activities around the park’s many areas from Friday, August 9th through Sunday the 11th.
+Riverfront Fort Wayne and the city will celebrate the moment with a three-day event packed with activities around the park’s many areas Friday through Sunday.

 It’ll feature arts and crafts, music, and other performances, along with several water-related activities to showcase the park’s proximity to the Saint Mary’s River.
 Those include a kayak parade, a dragon boat race, a boat floatilla, and a special river lighting.

-WANE 15 will have live coverage of the grand opening beginning that Friday on First at Five, and continuing throughout the weekend, both on WANE 15, and here on wane.com.
+WANE 15 will have live coverage of the grand opening and continuing throughout the weekend, both on WANE 15, and here on wane.com.

-It’s set to be a spectacular event at the corner of Superior and Harrison streets downtown, but organizers say it won’t be possible without volunteers.
+It’s set to be a spectacular event at the corner of Superior and Harrison streets downtown.

 The opening of Promenade Park has been highly-anticipated, but it hasn’t come without some challenges along the way.

 The grand opening was supposed to happen in June, but an exceptionally wet spring slowed construction efforts and caused some issues for crews.

 With just hours to go, project leaders say everything is looking good and on schedule.
 Crews have been putting the final touches on everything for the past few weeks.